scalesocket/scalesocket/docs/man/cli.md

           Client messages are tagged with an ID header (u32).
 Server messages with optional client ID are routed to clients.

-          When set to `json` messages are parsed as JSON.
+          When set to `json`, messages are parsed as JSON.
 Client messages are amended with an "_from" field.
 Server messages are routed to clients based an optional "_to" field.

+          Server messages with `_meta: true` will be dropped, and stored as room metadata accessible via the API.

-When set to `binary` messages are parsed according to gwsocket's strict mode.
+          When set to `binary`, messages are parsed according to gwsocket's strict mode.
 Unparseable messages may be dropped.

           See --server-frame and --client-frame for specifying framing independently.